RafaelMartins4/EZASP/README.md

 ## Dependencies
 This extension was built on top of two other extensions:

-Answer Set Programming Language Support by Florian Frankreiter;
+- Answer Set Programming Language Support by Florian Frankreiter

-asp-syntax-highlight by Arnaud Belcour;
+- asp-syntax-highlight by Arnaud Belcour

+While installing EZASP, Visual Studio Code will also install the other two automatically, but in case any problem happens you should keep this in mind.

 ## Features